lsandini/cgmsim-www/docs/app/advanced.md

 # Advanced mode

 Advanced mode simulates the use of an **insulin pump**, providing users with the most comprehensive and customizable diabetes management experience available in the app.
 This mode is specifically designed for experienced users who require full control over their therapy and wish to take advantage of advanced features.
-Because Advanced mode replicates the continuous insulin delivery of a real pump, it requires the definition of detailed basal profiles, allowing users to set different basal rates throughout the day to match their individual needs and daily routines.
+Because Advanced mode replicates the continuous insulin delivery of a real pump, it requires the definition of detailed **basal profiles**, allowing users to set different basal rates throughout the day to match their individual needs and daily routines.

 It builds on all the functionalities of [**Beginner**](beginner.md) and [**Intermediate**](intermediate.md) modes, and introduces a range of advanced options that offer maximum flexibility and precision.